baxterwells/Portfolio/README.md

 # portfolio
-This is a personal portfolio that explains things about me.
+This is a portfolio to demonstrate my achievements and projects that I have created and worked on.